 Notable Cases

-Represented various Government departments in the “check off” litigation in the High Court, led by Clive Sheldon KC
+Represented various Government departments in the “check off” litigation in the High Court and Court of Appeal, led by Clive Sheldon KC

 Appeal on admissibility of documents where retained in breach of GDPR